All right, lets continue with the iPod repairs. (For part 1 go here)

 Enter your next friend, the solder residue.

 Sometimes when you solder you get lots of these shavings when you clean your soldering iron, I opened my soldering iron holder cleaner compartment (which has a brass mesh) and there were a lot of these.
 As a word of advice, get the smallest one possible.

 I got that piece and stuck it on the button with hot glue like so:

 It took me 4 attempts to get it working fine, basically changing the solder residue to be a smaller piece each time, till I found the right size that worked.

 After that, I just needed to assemble it back, put the screws in, replace the black tape, put the battery in… you get the idea, same process but backwards.

 And that’s it. the iPod power button works again 🙂

 Hope that these guides help you in case you need to repair your stuff.
-Don’t throw your old devices to the trash can, sometimes they can be repair for nothing, and keep giving you good times.
+Don’t throw your old devices to the trash, sometimes they can be repaired for nothing and it will keep giving you good times.